Cotard's syndrome: Distorted reality

 The article Betwixt Life and Death: Case Studies of the Cotard Delusion (1996) describes a contemporary case of Cotard's syndrome which occurred in a Scotsman whose brain was damaged in a motorcycle accident:

 The article Recurrent Postictal Depression with Cotard Delusion (2005) describes the case of a 14-year-old epileptic boy who experienced Cotard's syndrome after seizures.
-His mental health history showed themes of death, chronic sadness, decreased physical activity in leisure time, social withdrawal, and disturbed biological functions.
+His mental health history showed themes of death, chronic sadness, decreased physical activity in leisure time, social withdrawal, and problematic biological functions.

 About twice a year, the boy had episodes that lasted between three weeks and three months.
 In the course of each episode, he said that everyone and everything was dead (including trees), described himself as a dead body, and warned that the world would be destroyed within hours.
 Throughout the episode, the boy showed no response to pleasurable stimuli, and had no interest in social activities.